 - Mental Health: We provide help for those with complicated psychiatric diagnoses, addictions, and mental health issues.
 In order to apply best practices, we assess care and support.
 Emotional, psychological, and social well-being changes are all part of mental health.

 Environmental: IKOR aims to support our clients in remaining independent and aging in their homes for as long as it is safe and reasonable.
 We call it Aging in Place with a Plan, and we work hard to keep the residences in great condition.
 To modify or maintain houses, we partner with outside vendors, and we employ technology to solve unique physical or cognitive restrictions.
 If a client has to move to a retirement, assisted living, or group home, we may assist with the transition and continue to work with them later to aid with areas of care that such communities do not provide.

 Financial: We develop budgets and keep track of cash flow on a daily basis.
 We assist clients in maximizing their eligibility for benefits and entitlements such as Social Security, SSI, Medicare, Medicaid, VA benefits, Long Term Care Insurance, and other income sources.
 We protect our clients from exploitative activity and ensure that they obtain high-quality service at reasonable costs.
-When necessary, we will serve as Power of Attorney and Guardian.
+When necessary, we will serve as Power of Attorney.